-If your organization is still using spreadsheets and hard-copy receipts to submit and process expenses, finding fraudulent expenses can be almost impossible.
+If your organisation is still using spreadsheets and hard-copy receipts to submit and process expenses, finding fraudulent expenses can be almost impossible.
 It often requires the finance team to spend hours reviewing each expense report to cross-check each transaction.

-Organizations who deploy expense automation solutions can easily stop fraud in its tracks, by using smart technology to prevent false expenses from being submitted, and providing intelligent solutions for spotting potential fraud.
+Organisations who deploy expense automation solutions can easily stop fraud in its tracks, by using smart technology to prevent false expenses from being submitted, and providing intelligent solutions for spotting potential fraud.

 Here is a selection of the most common ways that employees try to commit expense fraud, and how they can easily be prevented with an expense management solution.

 1. The Mileage Mischief Scam

 Few expense approvers want to go the length of verifying that a personal vehicle mileage submission is correct.
 An extra 77 cents may not seem much, but it can easily add up to hundreds of dollars for road warriors who inflate the amount of mileage they drive.

 How to stop it: An expense automation system can be integrated with Google Maps, so employees simply need to enter their start and finish addresses.
 It then calculates the distance to automatically create an expense line item.
 In addition, an image of the map (and the route) is included with the expense item.
 This level of automation makes it difficult to try and “pad” the mileage claim without the map clearly showing the deviation.